jamextech1/my-bootstrap5-tutorial/Questions.md

 ### Like can i use normal css on my project and implement bootstap only where i need bootstrap to be added,

 ## something like if i want to use normal css on my hero section of a page but in a section like pricing section and i want to use bootstrap for the pricing cards, is it possible?

+### can those default borders and little shadows on the form while onclick be customized?